philipturner/transimpedance-amplifier/README.md

 ![August 27, Part 2](./Documentation/New/August27_Part2.png)

 In KiCad, I'll use an isolated battery (not connected terminal-to-terminal with neighbors) to represent the connector.
 It would already be strange to specify the battery purchase link separately, as I'm getting all 8 in a single pack.
 Instead, each symbol will use the purchase link for the connector.
 There will be an additional dedicated footprint for this connector.

+## August 28, 2025

+I stumbled upon a very important insight for the PCB layout phase: [Source](https://www.eevblog.com/forum/kicad/connecting-two-nets/msg5608951/#msg5608951)

+> I agree that the ratsnest does not help you match a specific capacitor to a specific pin on a specific part before you have the components placed the way you want them.
+I usually get capacitors at least close to the right component without specific effort because during initial component placement I'm in the habit of <b>drag-selecting groups of related components in the schematic</b> in order to get them selected in the schematic, and then using "Pack and Move Components" (should be mapped to the "P" hotkey) in the PCB to group them together.
+I usually stick each related group by itself somewhere off-board to see how it connects to other groups, and then <b>start moving entire unrouted and randomly arranged groups</b> to begin figuring out my placement strategy.
+Once I begin placing individual components within a group, the group at least contains the right capacitors (and only the right capacitors) for the IC(s) in that group.
+This will be less cumbersome if you have enough screen space to have the schematic and PCB tools open side by side.